pratibha1906/Portfolio-Website-With-Advanced-Animation/README.md

 # Portfolio-Website-With-Advanced-Animation
-Creating a personal portfolio website using modern CSS animations and libraries like GSAP .
+This is my personal portfolio website built using HTML, CSS, and JavaScript, with modern CSS animations powered by GSAP.
+The website showcases my skills, projects, education, and achievements in an interactive and visually appealing manner.

  **Below are the details of my internship:**
 **Company Name:** CODTECH IT SOLUTIONS PVT.LTD